Tengku Muhammad Fa-iz Petra: Biography

-His PhD dissertation is about the transition between late antiquity and the early medieval period in north Etruria (400-900 AD).
+His PhD dissertation was about the transition between late antiquity and the early medieval period in north Etruria (400-900 AD).

 Tengku Fa-iz was elevated to the position of Tengku Mahkota or heir presumptive to the throne of Kelantan upon deliberation of the Kelantan State Council of Succession which was chaired by Tengku Laksamana Kelantan Tengku Abdul Halim Ibni Almarhum Sultan Ibrahim.
 The ceremony to present the letter of appointment as Tengku Mahkota Kelantan was held at Istana Negeri in Kubang Kerian on 18 October 2010.

-According to the Kelantan State Constitution, Tengku Fa-iz could be the ruler or regent when the Sultan is abroad for a period of more than 12 months or unable to carry out his duties as the ruler over the same period.
+According to the Kelantan State Constitution, Tengku Mahkota could be the ruler or regent when the Sultan is abroad for a period of more than 30 days or unable to carry out his duties as the ruler over the same period.

-He was conferred to the rank of First Admiral (Honorary) of the Royal Malaysian Navy (RMN) on 5 April 2013.
+He was awarded the rank of First Admiral (Honorary) of the Royal Malaysian Navy (RMN) on 5 April 2013.

 On 8 December 2016, Tengku Fa-iz was appointed as the Pemangku Raja (Regent) of Kelantan, following the appointment of his eldest brother, Sultan Muhammad V as the fifteenth Yang di-Pertuan Agong of Malaysia on 13 December 2016.

-Tengku Fa-iz was the Chancellor of the Universiti Malaysia Kelantan (UMK) from 16 February 2017 until 22 November 2022.
+Tengku Fa-iz was appointed as Pro-Chancellor of the Universiti Malaysia Kelantan (UMK) on 19 September 2011 before being proclaimed as the Chancellor of the Universiti Malaysia Kelantan on 16 February 2017.

-Tengku Fa-iz is a Pro-Chancellor of the Universiti Malaysia Kelantan, and was appointed on 23 November 2022, after his brother, Sultan Muhammad V proclaimed as the new Chancellor of the Universiti Malaysia Kelantan.
+On 23 November 2022, Tengku Fa-iz was appointed as a Pro-Chancellor of the Universiti Malaysia Kelantan after his brother, Sultan Muhammad V proclaimed as the new Chancellor of the Universiti Malaysia Kelantan.

-Marriage
+Personal life

-On 19 April 2019, Tengku Fa-iz married Swedish citizen, Her Highness Che Puan Sofie Louise Johansson Petra, the Che Puan Mahkota of Kelantan (born 1986) at Istana Balai Besar in Kota Bharu.
-They met in London where Tengku Fa-iz was a student and Johansson also studied and worked.
+On 19 April 2019, Tengku Fa-iz married a Swedish citizen Che Puan Sofie Louise Johansson Petra at Istana Balai Besar in Kota Bharu.
+They met in London where Tengku Fa-iz was a student while Johansson was also studying and working there.
 For wedding presents the royal couple wished for donations to aid organisations in Kelantan.
-The solemnisation ceremony was performed by Dato’ Aria D’Raja cum Kelantan Syariah Court Chief Judge Dato' Daud Mohamad and were witnessed by the Tengku Laksamana of Kelantan Tengku Abdul Halim and Member of Parliament for Gua Musang Tengku Razaleigh Hamzah.
+The solemnisation ceremony was performed by Dato’ Aria D’Raja cum Kelantan Syariah Court Chief Judge Dato' Daud Mohamad and was witnessed by the Tengku Laksamana of Kelantan Tengku Abdul Halim and the Member of Parliament for Gua Musang Tengku Razaleigh Hamzah.